Cockpit SX - Review

 Mixing

 Indeed I have flown my Sting F3F 2.9 meter racing glider, equipped with 6 servos, with it the Cockpit SX with no problem at all.
-Of course the SX is no substitute for a well programmed 4000, but really the only major features that I missed in flight (as opposed to while trimming) were multi-point curves for elevator compensation and snapflap, and a switch to disable the Spoiler stick.
+OK, so the SX is no substitute for a well programmed 4000, but really the only major features that I missed in flight (as opposed to while trimming) were multi-point curves for elevator compensation and snapflap, and a switch to disable the Spoiler stick.
 Also the servo channels cannot be reassigned as on the Evo 9/12, mc3030 and mc4000.

 Several other mixers are provided, including three free mixers.
 For a full list, please see the Feature Matrix.